pivotal/docs-tap/learning-center/workshop-content/workshop-config.md

 The order in which modules are listed under the `modules.activate` field in the workshop configuration file dictates the order pages are traversed.
 The order in which modules appear in the modules configuration file is not relevant.

-At the bottom of each page, a **Continue** button is displayed to go to the next page in sequence.
+At the bottom of each page, a **Continue** button is displayed to allow the user to go to the next page in sequence.
 You can customize the label on this button by setting the `exit_sign` field in the entry for the module in the modules configuration file.

-For the last module in the workshop, a button is displayed.
-Where the user goes after clicking the button varies.
+In the last module in the workshop, a button is displayed, but where the user goes after clicking it varies.
 If you want the user to go to a different website upon completion, you can set the `exit_link` field of the final module to an external URL.
 Alternatively, you can set the `RESTART_URL` environment variable in a workshop environment to control where the user goes.
 If a destination for the final page is not provided, the user is redirected back to the starting page of the workshop.

 When the user uses the training portal, the training portal overrides this environment variable so, at the completion of a workshop, the user returns to the training portal.